-Two Kittens ARE Better than One
+Yes, Two Kittens are Better than One

 There are lots of benefits to adopting kittens together including having a playmate to run around with, reduced play aggression and reduced loneliness.

-Training - Kittens also learn from each other.
+Kittens learn from each other.
 As observational learners, if one picks up using the litter box first, the other will see his sister doing it, and likely follow suit.
 When they are playing together, they also learn bite inhibition by testing out boundaries on each other.
 This benefits you by having a kitten learning not to bite.